brunogama/Networking/Documentation/GETTING_STARTED.md

 ### Example Projects

-Check out these example projects to see ModernNetworking in action:
+Check out these example projects to see Networking in action:

 1. **BasicNetworking** - Simple GET/POST requests
 2. **GitHubClient** - Real-world API client with pagination